adam-coogan/levmarq-torch/README.md

 The implementation is batched over the parameters $\mathbf{x}$ and datapoints $\mathbf{y}$.

-Based on implementation 1 from [Gavin 2022](https://people.duke.edu/~hpgavin/ExperimentalSystems/lm.pdf).
+Based on implementation 1 from [Gavin 2022](https://people.duke.edu/~hpgavin/ExperimentalSystems/lm.pdf) and some help from [Connor Stone](https://github.com/ConnorStoneAstro/).

 ## Installation